siran/writing/books/A New Arithmetic/A New Arithmetic - 002 Relation-Aware Addition.md

-# Relation-Aware Addition
+# Term-Type-Aware Addition

-Ultrareal arithmetic overloads the symbol $+$ by the layer of its operands.
+Ultrareal arithmetic uses one addition operation,
+$+(\cdot,\cdot)$, read through the terms supplied to it.

-Lower-case symbols name inner magnitudes or inner states.
+Lower-case symbols name inner magnitudes, inner states, or presentations of inner states when relation data is present.
 Upper-case symbols name visible ultrareal values:

 $$
 U=u^2,\qquad V=v^2,\qquad u,v\ge0.
 $$

-When lower-case inner states are added, ordinary inner-state addition is being
-used:
+For natural scalar inner states, lower-case addition is ordinary inner-state
+addition:

 $$
-u+v.
++(u,v)=u+v.
 $$

-The ordinary visible reading is:
+When upper-case ultrareals are added, the result is the ultrareal determined by the corresponding lower-case sum.
+Since $U=u^2$ and $V=v^2$:

 $$
-U+V=u^2+v^2.
++(U,V)=U+V=(+(u,v))^2.
 $$

-That is standard arithmetic.
-It counts the visible square-values without an interaction term.
-It is also closed in $\mathbb U$, since:
+In the natural scalar case:

 $$
-u^2+v^2\ge0.
++(U,V)=U+V=(u+v)^2.
 $$

-The inner magnitude of that ordinary visible sum is
-$\sqrt{u^2+v^2}$.
+Thus the printed sign is the same.
+The term type determines how the operation is read.

-## Closure Of The Joined Sum
+## Closure Of Ultrareal Addition

-Before the joined sum is written as a square, closure must be proved.
+The natural scalar upper-case sum must remain inside $\mathbb U$.

 Let: